adgianv/Thesis---War-Image-Classification/README.md

-# War Image Classification Using ResNet in Computer Vision
+# War Image Classification Project: Computer vision applications to detect war related images in TV News Videos.

 ## Overview
 This project explores the application of deep learning techniques, specifically the use of the ResNet (Residual Network) architecture, for the classification of war-related images.
 The aim is to develop a model that can accurately categorize images based on their content, which is crucial for various applications in security, historical analysis, and media.